COVID-19 PRACTICE GUIDELINES

 Physical distancing (except for treatment), hand hygiene, avoidance of face touching, and frequent cleaning of all contact surface will be employed as protective measures.

-Your RMT will take the BC COVID-19 Symptom Self-Assessment every day and, if sick, will:
+Your Therapist will take the BC COVID-19 Symptom Self-Assessment every day and, if sick, will:

 Reschedule appointments; and